- Home

 Public Safety Fee

-Additionally, property taxes alone haven’t been enough to pay for public safety services over the last eleven years.
-In 2009, the City started directing all of its internet franchise fee revenues into the police services budget, as well as using money from the Law Enforcement Fund’s Ending Fund Balance—the emergency reserve.
+To address this issue, in 2009, the City started directing all of its internet franchise fee revenues into the police services budget, as well as using money from the Law Enforcement Fund’s Ending Fund Balance—the emergency reserve.

 View all the rates included on your monthly utility bill.